 It was so good to see my parents and spend time…and, to get some proper produce!

-We loaded up on corn and tomatoes at the local stand, and Mom made crab cakes, with fresh back fin….de-lish!
+After loading up on corn and tomatoes at the local stand, Mom made crab cakes, with fresh back fin….de-lish!

-Next, it was on to Ocean City, on Maryland’s eastern shore, where my college roommate and I worked thirty years ago (Nancy flew in to go with me)!
+Next up, Ocean City, on Maryland’s eastern shore, where my college roommate and I worked thirty years ago during summer break (Nancy flew in to go with me)!
 I have stayed in close touch with the family I worked for, and had a fun time visiting my OC family and friends.

 After just a night at the beach, Nancy and I headed back to Baltimore, where I celebrated turning fifty!
 Nancy surprised me, by having our other roommate, Amy, drive in from Pittsburgh to celebrate.